U.S. slams China for corporate cyber espionage, indicts two spies

 Australia, Canada, Japan, the Netherlands, New Zealand and Sweden also were expected to denounce Chinese cyber efforts, according to a source who spoke on condition of anonymity.

-“It is a sign that the United States is building an international coalition to hold China accountable for its egregious behaviour,” said Dmitri Alperovitch, chief technology officer of cyber security technology company CrowdStrike.
+“It is a sign that the United States is building an international coalition to hold China accountable for its egregious behavior,” said Dmitri Alperovitch, chief technology officer of cyber security technology company CrowdStrike.

 The Chinese embassy in Washington and NASA did not immediately respond to requests for comment.
 The Navy referred questions to the FBI.